-Before taking the role as Executive Director in August 2013, Christopher Hanway oversaw Riis Settlement’s fund development and marketing strategy and implementation.
-He began his career at Riis Settlement as grants manager and has been development director since September 2010.
+Before taking the role as executive director in August 2013, Christopher Hanway oversaw Riis Settlement’s fund development and marketing strategy and implementation.
+He began his career at Riis Settlement as a grants manager and took over as development director in September 2010.
 He has more than 11 years of fundraising experience, most notably at New York Weill Cornell Medical Center/New York-Presbyterian Hospital.
-A graduate of Hunter College of CUNY, Mr. Hanway holds a Masters of Public Administration at Baruch College’s Executive MPA program.
+A graduate of Hunter College of CUNY, Mr. Hanway holds a master’s degree in public administration from Baruch College’s Executive MPA program.

-Carol Nurse has nearly three decades experience in non-profit accounting, finance and fiscal management.
+Carol Nurse has over three decades of experience in non-profit accounting, finance and fiscal management.
 After working for 10 years in the non-profit sector, Ms. Nurse joined Riis Settlement in 1993 to manage an organizational budget of $600,050.
-Today, with an organizational budget over $3 million, she provides leadership in accounting, financial reporting, budgeting, human resources and internal operations.
+Today, with an organizational budget over $5 million, she provides leadership in accounting, financial reporting, budgeting, human resources and internal operations.
 Ms. Nurse holds a bachelor’s degree in accounting from Brooklyn College.

 Director of Development and Communications

-Veronica Franklin started her career at Riis Settlement as a tutor in 1997, and has climbed the career ladder to a leadership role overseeing the elementary school program.
-She oversees our OST Elementary after-school, summer camp and holiday/weekend programs.
-Under her leadership, she has improved youth’s performance in reading and math, maintained high program retention rates and has helped create a true continuum of services so students can remain at Riis Academy from elementary through high school.
-Ms. Franklin was awarded the 2011 PASEsetters Award, NAACP Martin Luther King Jr. Service Award and the Bank of America Local Hero Award in 2007.
+Veronica Franklin started her career at Riis Settlement as a tutor in 1997, and has since climbed the career ladder to a leadership role overseeing all youth programming at our Riis Academy-Queensbridge campus.
+This includes elementary, middle, and teen after-school programs, as well as summer camp and holiday/weekend programming.
+In her tenure at Riis Academy, Ms. Franklin has helped improve youth’s performance in reading and math, maintained high program retention rates, and has helped create a true continuum of services so students can remain at Riis Academy from elementary through high school.
+Ms. Franklin is the recipient of a PASEsetters Award, an NAACP Martin Luther King Jr. Service Award, and a Bank of America Local Hero Award.

 Riis Academy Program Director (P.S.
 166)